keeneg/services/reqnsi.md

       3. Switch to the region where you want to use the service instance.
 In the {{site.data.keyword.Bluemix_notm}} menu bar, expand the **Region** menu, and then select the region where you want to use the service instance.

       4. Create a user-provided service instance by using the credentials and connection parameters that you recorded from the *VCAP_SERVICES* environment variable.
-For information about how to create a user-provided service instance, see [Creating a user-provided service instance](#user_provide_services){: new_window}.
+For information about how to create a user-provided service instance, see [Creating a user-provided service instance](#user_provide_services).

       5. Bind the user-provided service instance to your app by using the following command:

 	     ```
 	     cf bind-service myapp user-provided_service_instance
 	     ```

 ## Using services in another service